Hello! I am Jaj from Jaj and the Digital Humanities.

 For a long time now, I have been looking for a way to understand the way forward for the humanities discipline.
 Will technology change the way we perceive arts, culture, history, philosophy, literature, and sociology, etc.?
 I struck gold with Humanities Computing, better known as Digital Humanities.
 I found out about DH while researching various possible masters programs.
 Well, I wasn’t going to throw away my shot in this interesting field.

-I am currently the Graduate Research Assistant in the Digital Scholarship Center Lab at George Mason University, where I am pursuing a Masters degree in Computational Sciences.
-During Summer 2020 and now for Fall 2020, I am interning with the National Gallery of Art‘s Department of Analytics and Enterprise Architecture (TDS-AEA).
+I am currently interning with the National Park Services’ American Battlefield Protection Program as a Digital Humanities intern, and my graduate studies work experiences include Graduate Research Assistant-ship in the Digital Scholarship Center Lab at George Mason University, where I am pursuing a Masters degree in Computational Sciences.
+During Summer 2020 and Fall 2020, I interned with the National Gallery of Art‘s Department of Analytics and Enterprise Architecture (TDS-AEA).
 I was also an Editor-at-Large for Digital Humanities Now.
+I am on The Association of Computing and Humanities’ Mentorship Working Group Panel, and have been granted funding to participate at the PrincetonDH New Languages for NLP Institute.

 This blog will be where I will channel my excitement for everything DH.
 I am eager to investigate the intersection of technology and the humanities.
 I also hope to raise awareness of possible cultural impacts and technological advances.
 I write to maintain a sort of CV through blogging, bringing together even my Digital Marketing and Content Writing skills.